Harsh-Lalai/Stamped-Secured-NAACL-2025-A-Taxonomy-of-Text-Watermarking-for-LLMs/README.md

   There is insufficient research on how watermarking—especially robust methods—affects the factual accuracy, truthfulness, or downstream utility of LLM outputs.
 Some robust watermarking may inadvertently increase hallucination or degrade answer quality.

 - **Interpretability and Transparency:**
   Users and practitioners often lack clear tools or standards to interpret or audit the presence and effect of watermarks.
-Inspired by the privacy/security field, there is a need for “model cards” or similar transparency artifacts to communicate watermarking properties.
+Inspired by the privacy/security field, there is a need for "model cards" or similar transparency artifacts to communicate watermarking properties.

 - **Human-Centered Design:**
   Watermarking must not negatively impact user experience or trust.
 Understanding human perception, user acceptance, and the broader societal impacts of watermarked content is crucial as adoption increases.